learningequality/ricecooker/docs/installation.md

    like [https://imagemagick.org/download/binaries/ImageMagick-6.9.10-58-Q16-x86-static.exe](https://imagemagick.org/download/binaries/ImageMagick-6.9.10-58-Q16-x86-static.exe).
      - **Checklist**: after installation completes, open a Git Bash terminal and type in `convert -h` to make sure the command `convert` is available.
+5. Download the file linked under "Latest binary" from [poppler-windows](http://blog.alivate.com.au/poppler-windows/).
+   Extract the file to a some permanent location in your files.
+Note you may need to first install [7-zip](https://www.7-zip.org/) tool to extract the archive.
+   Add the `bin` folder `poppler-0.xx.y\bin` to your Path variable.
+     - **Checklist**: after installation, open a Git Bash terminal and type in `pdftoppm -h` to make sure the command `pdftoppm` is available.

 At this point you will have a working Python installation on your system, and all the software tools necessary to write and run `ricecooker` scripts.